 Also Read: 10 Big Brands with Hindi Taglines

 KFC is yet another big name that got lost in the translation.
 The brand’s famous slogan “finger-lickin’ good” took a wrong turn and was translated as “eat your fingers off” in Chinese.

 The famous American tissue brand found out the hard way that their name would not fit into the German market since in German “puff” is a slang word for brothel.

 Cultural beliefs happened to be the stumbling block for Pampers’ launch in Japan.
-In Europe the image of a stork bringing a new born baby is extremely common, however in Japan this is not the case.
+In Europe the image of a stork bringing a newborn baby is extremely common, however, in Japan, this is not the case.
 So when the brand used an image of a stork in its Japanese advertisement, it caused a lot of confusion among Japanese customers.

 The German language played a cruel trick on the American brand Vicks.
 The brand overlooked a very prominent feature of the language – “v” is pronounced as “f”.
-So when reading the brand’s name in German, it sounds as the German word for sexual intercourse.
+So when reading the brand’s name in German, it sounds like the German word for sexual intercourse.

 The Swedish home appliances manufacturer Electrolux once launched an advertising campaign in the US for their vacuum cleaners under the slogan “Nothing sucks like an Electrolux”.

 Car manufacturers would usually try to reassure their customers of the safety of their cars.
 Mercedes-Benz once, however, unintentionally did just the opposite.
-The brand was renamed as Bensi when it expanded to China which turned out to mean “rush to die”.
+The brand was renamed Bensi when it expanded to China which turned out to mean “rush to die”.

 Chevrolet is yet another car manufacturer which also had an amusing mishap with the translation of one of its models.
 When the company introduced their Chevrolet Nova in Latin America, no one took into consideration the fact that nova means “no go” in Spanish.